MichiganLabs/Hoverboard/analytics/README.md

 # Hoverboard Analytics

 Hoverboard Analytics provides interfaces for type safe calls to provide consistency in basic analytics across projects.
-In the initial state this includes logging user information and screen tracking.
+In the initial state this includes an interface to support standardized logging of user information and screen tracking.

 ## Installation